-Long inaccessible to the public, the middle reaches of the Damariscotta River in Midcoast Maine are now plied by a tour boat that offers Oyster Farms & Seal Watching Tours, Happy Hour and Music Cruises, and Oyster, Wine, and Sake Tastings.
+Long inaccessible to the public, the middle reaches of the Damariscotta River in Midcoast Maine are now plied by a tour boat that offers Oyster Farms & Seal Watching Tours, Happy Hour Cruises and Oyster, Wine, and Sake Tastings.
 World-famous Damariscotta River oysters are served onboard, along with drink specials and pairings from the Boat Bar on every cruise.

 The spacious and stable River Tripper is handicap friendly, seats 49 passengers, and has a sun canopy.
 The boat is also available for private parties and charters.

 Bring your camera to capture seals basking on the ledges.
 Enjoy forest preserves, bald eagles and ospreys soaring above coves, and the primitive and marvelous horseshoe crab in its northernmost breeding grounds.
 We’ll explore hidden bays where you can easily imagine pirates lurking and American Indians hunting in days gone by.
 You will have the unique opportunity to watch oyster farmers in action on several oyster farms during our partially narrated Oyster Farms & Seal Watching Tours, and to learn about the rich history of the river.